LeoLovemary/tastylib/README.md

 # TastyLib

-TastyLib is a c++ library of data structures and algorithms.
-It is a header-only library, which means that you could just copy the `include/tastylib` directory to your project's include path and use it without caring about the issues related to link libraries.
+TastyLib is a C++ library of classic data structures and algorithms.
+It is a header-only library, which means that you could just copy the `include/tastylib` directory to your project's include path and use it without caring about the issues related to linking libraries.

 ## Build Status